 Mainstream media is a very powerful social tool, and its impact cannot be overemphasized.
 When adverts specific to women and social change are aired, it reinforces the importance and by extension, educates the audience.
 Now, as these ads air over time, it becomes ingrained in our minds, and slowly people adapt to change and effect such changes because of their repetition.

 Hence, there’s a huge need for femvertising and many corporate companies should key into this need, not in a performative way but with a sense of responsibility to help reduce the gender inequality in society.
 When trying femvertising, it is important to use real, relatable content that people can identify with.
-It is also important to avoid centring one demographic only and create something people can relate to.
 Also, it is important to pay attention to imagery and representation.
 People are very concerned about how they are represented, and making a mistake with imagery may ruin your entire ad.
 Instead, the focus is on creating your images with as much representation as possible.

-The key to femvertisng is to shed light and centre women’s skills and their core messages, be sure not to lose that in a bid to create a “rave”.
+The key here is to shed light and centre women’s skills and their core messages, be sure not to lose that in a bid to create a “rave”.

 Written by Esther Jacqueline and Blessing Iyamadiken